NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Unsupervised Learning, Recommenders, Reinforcement Learning/Week 1 - Unsupervised Learning.md

 Anomaly detection is useful for datasets that contain variety of possible issues that do fit the normal expectations.
 Supervised Learning tries to learn the pattern from a consistent dataset with clear examples of what are problems.
 The algorithm learns more to detect specific problems rather than possible problems like anomaly detection does.

+### Choosing Features
+Review the features is Gaussian, however, if they are not Gaussian...
+Then we can transform them into a distribution.
+Taking the log of the data set works.
+Or cubing it.
+It is a matter of finding a formula.

+#### Error Analysis for Anomaly Detection
+Review the data and determine if there are features in the allow better detection.
+This is if the $p(\vec(x))$ is too large.